 Treating abdominal pain depends on its cause.
 Options include:

-- changes in personal behavior for abdominal pain caused by certain foods or beverages; or,
+- Changes in personal behavior for abdominal pain caused by certain foods or

 In more severe cases such as appendicitis and hernia, surgery is necessary.